DominicTWHV/Is-It-CGNAT/README.md

 The `Netmask` output may be slightly broken.
 However that does not affect the functions.

+The functionality of the script is still being tested.
+Feel free to open a PR/issue if improvements can be made.

 **Linux Users:**

 Run the following in your terminal: